harishkumar642/ai-seo-research-playbook/README.md

 ---

 ##  How I Collected Data

 ###  YouTube
-- Used YouTube Transcript API to extract transcripts
+- Used **YouTube Transcript API** to extract transcripts
-- Also manually analyzed videos when API was not available
+- Manually analyzed videos when API was not available

 ###  LinkedIn
-- Collected recent posts from experts
+- Collected recent posts from SEO experts
-- Extracted insights from their content
+- Extracted key insights and strategies

 ---

 ##  API Usage

-Used Python and youtube-transcript-api:
+Used Python with:
+- `youtube-transcript-api` for extracting video transcripts

+---

 ##  Key Learnings

--SEO starts with keyword research
+- SEO starts with keyword research
--Content must provide value to users
+- Content must provide real value to users
--Backlinks are important for ranking
+- Backlinks are important for ranking
--AI helps create content faster
+- AI helps create content faster
--Human editing is still required
+- Human editing is still required
--SEO is a structured process
+- SEO is a structured and repeatable process
--Consistency improves results
+- Consistency improves long-term results
--Outreach is important for growth
+- Outreach is important for growth

+---

+##  Playbook Overview

+This project also includes a detailed **AI SEO Playbook / SOP**, which contains:

+-  Expert-backed recommendations with citations
+-  Where experts disagree
+-  What strategies were rejected and why
+-  Original SEO idea (AI + user feedback loop)
+-  Limitations and weaknesses
+-  Critical evaluation of experts

+ Check: `/playbook/seo-playbook.md`

+---

-## outcome
+##  Outcome

+This project helped me understand:
+- Real-world SEO strategies
-This project helped me understand real-world SEO strategies and how AI is used in content production.
+- How AI is used in content production
+- The balance between automation and human creativity

+---